TMS and the Catastrophic Mindset

 tension myositis syndrome help.jpg

-We’ve all been there in one way or another… we injure ourselves or feel a twinge of pain, and if we can still feel the pain two days later, we ask ourselves, ‘What if this never gets better?
 In three simple words, we lose our perspective on things.
 We think that a simple accident, a mistake we made, or something hurtful that someone said or might say to us, will ruin our lives forever, and that things will simply go downhill.

-Well, there’s one piece of good news for you.
+But there’s one piece of good news for you.
 Unless you’re already dead (which I assume you’re not), things can always get better.

 Everyone goes through hard times in life.
 Trauma, life-changing episodes, maybe accidents, rejection, failure, stress, you name it.
 A lot of people bounce back from these episodes, especially if they are balanced out by more positive things - love, friendships, relaxation, achievements, and new challenges being some of the things that can help us get back on track.
 But unfortunately, when two or more such episodes occur too close to each other, we find it harder to bounce back, and are more likely to develop a catastrophic mindset.